botpress/packages/README.md

 ## Licensing

-This software is protected by the same license as the [main Botpress repository](https://github.com/botpress/botpress).
-You can find the license file [here](https://github.com/botpress/botpress/blob/master/LICENSE).
+All packages in this repository are open-source software and licensed under the [MIT License](LICENSE).
+By contributing in this repository, you agree to release your code under this license as well.

+Let's build the future of chatbot development together! 🤖🚀